jeremyvlegros/jeremyvlegros/_posts/2023-08-21-reference-list-video-games-I-grew-up-with.md

 ---
-title                : "Reference : a list of video games I grew up with" date_of_creation     : "#date 2023-08-21 17:01 1692622917001260457 GMT"
+title                : "a list of video games I grew up with" category             : reference date_of_creation     : "#date 2023-08-21 17:01 1692622917001260457 GMT"
 date_of_modification : "#date 2023-11-15 12:20 1700036405502184887 GMT"
 permalink            : /post/1692622917001260457